 A comprehensive essential oil survival kit for a child undergoing cancer therapy may include any of the following essential oils: peppermint, lavender, bergamot, lemongrass, lemon, roman chamomile, black pepper, eucalyptus, ginger.
 Together these address many common side effects.
 Methods of delivery include diffusion (using a machine that sprays essential oils into the air); mist, direct inhalation, body massage, compress or application to the skin, footbath, or full bath.

 Our acupuncturists give aromatherapy kits to children while they are in the clinic for chemotherapy or follow-up.
-Parents may also contact Andrea Radossi at 646-317-2070 or by email at firstname.lastname@example.org to make an appointment for aromatherapy training.
+Parents may also contact Michelle Bombacie at 212-305-9770 or by email a firstname.lastname@example.org to make an appointment for aromatherapy training.